MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/cluster-set.md

 This article provides information on how to use Windows PowerShell to deploy a cluster set.
 A cluster set is a group of multiple failover clusters that are clustered together.
 By using a cluster set, you can increase the number of server nodes in a single Software Defined Data Center (SDDC) cloud by orders of magnitude.

-Cluster sets been tested and supported up to 64 total cluster nodes.
-However, cluster sets can scale to much larger limits and is not hardcoded for a limit.
+Cluster sets have been tested and supported up to 64 total cluster nodes.
+However, cluster sets can scale to much larger limits and are not hardcoded for a limit.

 ## Benefits